-I write as a passionate Victorian citizen, advocate for gender equality and as the co-founder of the Put Her Name on It Campaign addressing the massive underrepresentation of women in the naming of public places, to contribute to the naming of the new federal electorate in Victoria, following the 2021 redistribution.
+As we work to address the massive underrepresentation of women in the naming of public places, we present this submission as a contribution to the naming of the new federal electorate in Victoria, following the 2021 redistribution.

 With women making up 51% of the population is alarming, disappointing and dangerous to see the ongoing bias and discrimination in public place naming worldwide and here in Australia and Victoria.
-Whilst the overall gender split of public place naming is yet to be established it is estimated to be as low as 3%.

 Electorates are important public places and integral in the Australian democracy.
-With just 5 out of the 38 Federal Electoral Divisions in Victoria named after a woman alone I urge you to:
+With just 5 out of the 38 Federal Electoral Divisions in Victoria named after a woman alone WiG urges you to:

 - 1. Sanction this new electorate specifically to be named in honour of a significant woman. - 2.
 Establish policy and quotas to ensure action is taken to achieve parity in electorate naming in the near future. - 3.
 Ensure that the location of new electorates be confirmed prior to EOIs for electorate naming from the public.
 This will ensure names of women that contributed to that specific area can be proposed and included in the deliberations. - 4.
-Create a list of notable women of which future electorates can be named to take a proactive approach to place naming. - 5.
-Ensure the committee responsible for electorate naming is gender balanced as per the Government's commitment to gender parity on Commonwealth Government bodies and Gender Balanced Boards.
+Create a list of notable women of which future electorates can be named to take a proactive approach to place naming.

+5. Ensure the committee responsible for electorate naming is gender balanced as per the Government's commitment to gender parity on Commonwealth Government bodies and Gender Balanced Boards.

-In line with the requirements of electorate and other place naming the following names are all of deceased Australian women that made significant contributions to Victoria, Australia or the world:
+In line with the requirements of electorate and other place naming the following names are all of deceased Australian women that made significant contributions to Victoria, Australia or the world and we offer for your consideration: